Lecturer Win Trivitayanurak, Ph.D.

 Aung, HPP., Trivitayanurak, W. Characterizing Particle Number Size Distributions and Source Contribution for Public Elementary School Classrooms in Bangkok 2024, Thai Environmental Engineering Journal 38 (3) |

-Chy, S., TRIVITAYANURAK, WIN.
-Characterization of size distribution and source contribution to airborne particles in Buddhist religious places in Bangkok 2024, Chulalongkorn University |
+Chy, S. Characterization of size distribution and source contribution to airborne particles in buddhist religious places in bangkok 2024, |

 Trivitayanurak, W., Ratanavalachai, T. Application of a PM2.
 5 Dispersion Model in the Bangkok Central Business District for Air Quality Management 2023, Frontiers in Environmental Science 11 |